 Exercise-induced muscle damage (initial phase)

-The exercise can produce muscle damage through a series of alterations of two types, some of early onset and mechanical origin while others are consequences of the previous ones and consist on the inflammatory process.
-The most used models are the eccentric exercise (by isolated contractions, jumps or downhill running) and the post-competition analysis of some test, for example marathon.
+Exercise can produce muscle damage through a series of two types of alterations, some of early onset and of mechanical origin, while others are a consequence of the previous ones and are due to the inflammatory process triggered.

-This type of exercise called eccentric exercise (rapid stretching of the muscle by contraction) is successfully included in the training of different sport contexts improving strength, muscular power, coordination and performance through the improvement in the recruitment of motor units, a increase in reflex enhancement and changes in the elastic properties of muscle and connective tissue.
-However, by containing an eccentric exercise phase, it is highly associated with muscle damage and pain.
+This type of exercise is successfully included in the training of different sports contexts, improving muscle strength, coordination and performance.
+Changes in the elastic properties of muscles and connective tissue are known to occur.
+However, containing an eccentric exercise phase, it is highly associated with muscle damage and soreness.

-As older people appear to be more susceptible to exercise-induced muscle damage than younger adults, older people with a genetic predisposition to greater muscle damage, may be at a greater risk of developing muscle–tendon unit injury.
+As older people appear to be more susceptible to exercise-induced muscle damage than younger adults, older people with a genetic predisposition to increased muscle damage may be at increased risk of developing muscle and tendon injuries.